JuanCisilino/FirebasePractice/README.md

 Cloud Messaging: Reciving messages on main Thread or Background.
 Segmentation by topic.

-Remote Config, CrashLytics, Analytics and
+Analytics and CrashLytics

+Remote Config